-The changing of the leaves into brilliant hues of red, orange and gold and the arrival of apple picking season also provide plenty more beautiful and socially distant activities around town.
+The changing of the leaves into brilliant hues of red, orange and gold and the arrival of apple picking season also provide plenty more beautiful and fun activities around town.

-The weather in October is perfect for walks along the beach, hikes to see the foliage, biking through town, boat rides, lobster rolls and much more.
+The weather in October is perfect for walks along the beach (also open to dogs after September 9), hikes to see the foliage, biking through town, boat rides, lobster rolls and much more.
 Here are a few of our favorite fall activities to make the most of these warm days and cozy nights in Ogunquit.

 Follow the foliage

 While areas in the north will see the leaves begin to change before us – starting in late September – the foliage in Ogunquit is certainly worth waiting for.
 There is something so magical about seeing the burning, blazing colors against the sparkling blue of the ocean.

 Peak colors will likely hit here in mid-October, so don’t wait to make your reservations at The Colonial Inn to ensure you see our local woods in full flight.

 During your stay you can take a quick 10 minute drive from the hotel over to the Mount Agamenticus Conservation Region, which encompasses the most extensive coastal forest block between Acadia National Park and the Pine Barrens of New Jersey.
 Walk the trails throughout the mountain or head straight for the summit and enjoy the easy 1 mile Big A loop for plenty of gorgeous views.

 From the hotel you can also drive straight down Shore Road to the town of York and enjoy the canopy of colors along the way.
 Don’t forget to stop at Nubble Lighthouse on Cape Neddick, one of the most beautiful sights nearby.